aschmiedeke/gbtdocs/docs/references/software/gbtidl/users_guide/data_analysis.rst

 selective when operating on a data set.
 Bad data can be addressed with a combination of flagging and blanking.
 Flagging is the process of assigning a set of rules for marking bad data.
 Blanking is the process of applying these rules to the data, and replacing the flagged data with a special blanking value.
-See :ref:`More About Flagging Data` for more information.
+See :ref:`references/software/gbtidl/users_guide/data_analysis:More About Flagging Data` for more information.

 The most common purpose of flagging and blanking is to identify data to be excluded from a calibration or averaging operation.
 As such, flagging is usually applied to raw data and data that have not yet been